- My LS

 In contrast, the UK government has elected to continue with the regional EEA exhaustion regime for the time being, meaning that goods placed on the EEA market will still be deemed exhausted in the UK even after 1 January 2021.

-This asymmetrical framework is expected to be reviewed in 2021, with the UK IPO likely to conduct a consultation on exhaustion in early 2021.
+This asymmetrical framework is expected to be reviewed in 2021, with the UK IPO carrying out a consultation on exhaustion that will close on 31 August 2021.

 The UK-EU Trade and Cooperation Agreement confirmed the right of each side to set its own rules on exhaustion.